A real zoodunit: Monkeys found but mystery deepens in Dallas

 Hudson said in a news conference following Pin’s death that the vulture enclosure didn’t appear to be tampered with.

-On Monday police said two emperor tamarin monkeys were believed to have been taken after someone cut an opening in their enclosure.
-The zoo said the monkeys — which have long whiskers that look like a mustache — would most likely stay near their habitat, but that a search of zoo grounds failed to find them.
+On Monday police said the two emperor tamarin monkeys — which have long whiskers that look like a mustache — were believed to have been taken after someone cut an opening in their enclosure.

+The following day police released a photo and video of a man they said they wanted to talk to about the monkeys.
+The photo shows a man eating Doritos chips while walking, and in the video clip he is seen walking down a path.

 WHAT COULD BE THE MOTIVE IN TAKING THE MONKEYS?

 Lynn Cuny, founder and president of Wildlife Rescue & Rehabilitation in Kendalia, Texas, said she wouldn’t be surprised if it turns out the monkeys were taken to be sold.
-Depending on the buyer, she said, a monkey like the ones taken could be sold for “several thousands” of dollars.
+Depending on the buyer, she said, a monkey like those could be sold for “several thousands” of dollars.

 “Primates are high-dollar animals in the wildlife pet trade in this country,” Cuny said.
 “Everybody that wants one wants one for all the wrong reasons — there’s never any good reason to have any wild animal as a pet.”

-She said the monkeys could be in danger in a variety of ways, from an improper diet to exposure to cold.
+She said there were a variety of ways the taken monkeys could have been in danger, from an improper diet to exposure to cold.
 Temperatures in Dallas dipped into the 20s on Tuesday during a winter storm.

-“Hopefully the animals will be found and protected, but this is a terrible thing,” she said.

 WHAT IS KNOWN ABOUT THE VULTURE?